Lauren Burton

 Profile

-Alongside my PhD, I am also a Communications and Engagement Intern at the Priestley International Centre for Climate.
-As part of my internship, I produced the ‘Ask A Climate Researcher’ series and continue to run climate engagement events at the University.
+For the majority of my PhD I was also a Communications and Engagement Intern at the Priestley Centre for Climate Futures.
+I led on the ‘Ask A Climate Researcher’ series and ran a range of climate engagement events at the University.

 Research interests